-- Provide lifelong learning and retraining opportunities to all Nebraskans, especially in the area of technology. - Provide in-home and workplace distance learning opportunities of high quality and reasonable price that help workers keep current in their fields or move into new careers. - Enhance collaboration between colleges and industry to improve availability and value of in-service training to upgrade the skills of the existing workforce. - Respond to requests from students, employers, and communities for needed programs or training opportunities to address changing workforce needs. - Provide a means for students to demonstrate their continuing learning through badges, certifications, microcredentials, and electronic portfolios.
+• Provide lifelong learning and retraining opportunities to all Nebraskans, especially in the area of technology.

+- Provide in-home and workplace distance learning opportunities of high quality and reasonable price that help workers keep current in their fields or move into new careers. - Enhance collaboration between colleges and industry to improve availability and value of in-service training to upgrade the skills of the existing workforce. - Respond to requests from students, employers, and communities for needed programs or training opportunities to address changing workforce needs. - Provide a means for students to demonstrate their continuing learning through badges, certifications, microcredentials, and electronic portfolios.

-Expanded Workforce Diversity Representation
+Expanded Workforce Representation

 Racial/ethnic minority populations are a growing component of Nebraska's population and workforce.
-Unfortunately However, some students of color are underrepresented in postsecondary education, participation, although their participation levels are improving.
-Encouraging more students of color to participate in higher education could help address the state's need for more trained workers.
+However, some students are underrepresented in postsecondary education.
+Encouraging more students to participate in higher education could help address the state's need for more trained workers.

-- Enhance educational and workforce development opportunities for minority populations who have been underrepresented in the workforce. - Develop and implement programs, and partner with K-12 and community-based programs, to prepare all students of color for admission to and success in postsecondary education and the workforce. - Encourage and support campus-based programs efforts that support the recruitment and retention of minority students and create an open and supportive campus culture. - Work with middle schools and high schools to encourage students of color, firstgeneration college students, limited income, and academically at-risk students all students to complete high school with courses, including dual credit, that prepare them to succeed in college and the workforce. - Explore methods of bringing educational and work experience opportunities to students of color in their own communities, such as dual enrollment and apprenticeship opportunities, that encourage enrollment in postsecondary education.
+- Enhance educational and workforce development opportunities for populations who have been underrepresented in the workforce. - Develop and implement programs, and partner with K-12 and community-based programs, to prepare all students for admission to and success in postsecondary education and the workforce. - Encourage and support efforts that support the recruitment and retention of students and create an open and supportive campus culture. - Work with middle schools and high schools to encourage all students to complete high school with courses, including dual credit, that prepare them to succeed in college and the workforce. - Explore methods of bringing educational and work experience opportunities to students in their own communities, such as dual enrollment and apprenticeship opportunities, that encourage enrollment in postsecondary education.